What is a Cruise and Stay package?

 What is the best time of year to sail?

 That depends on your preferences.
 Summer and holidays, are the most popular periods with our guests.
-If you prefer these periods, it is recommended that you book the vacation a year in advance for the best price and stateroom availability.
+If you prefer these periods, it is recommended that you book the holiday a year in advance for the best price and stateroom availability.
 However, if your schedule is flexible, sailing during non-peak periods (such as the autumn months) offers a great value.
 As always, the farther in advance you book, the better the rate.

 What are the ships on Disney Cruise Line, and how do their facilities vary?